|

 Crossover vs Straight:

-The cables are 'named' based upon how the pins (in the modular plug)
+Phone cables are 'named' based upon how the PINS (in the modular plug)

 on both ends of the cable connect to each other.
 And you can tell this